simsam8/inf265_project3/report.md

 | Paradise Lost | John Milton |
 | A Doll's House : a play | Henrik Ibsen |

-### Parameter search and selection
+### Model training and selection

 For training we are using `Adam` as the optimizer, and `nn.NLLLoss` as the loss function.
 The weights for the vocabulary are passed to the loss function.

-The function `src/train` is used for training in all three tasks.
+The function `src.utils.train` is used for training in all three tasks.

 We used a batch size of 64, and trained 15 epochs for every run.